Jane FurnissBoard Mentor

 Jane is a Commissioner of the Judicial Appointments Commission, an independent NDPB that selects candidates for judicial office in courts and tribunals in England and Wales.
 She chairs both Audit and Risk Committee and the external Advisory Group on behalf of the JAC Board.
 Jane is a Trustee of Cumberland Lodge, a charitable foundation providing an educational centre and residential conference venue.
 She also chairs the Capital Appeal Board for her local Hospice in Calderedale.

 As a Criticaleye Board Mentor, Jane is often called on to provide mentoring support and advice to those seeking senior executive roles in the public and charitable sectors.

-Jane was Chief Executive of the Independent Police Complaints Commission (IPCC) from 2006 to 2013.
-She transformed the way the IPCC responded as an emergency service across England and Wales, and led the development of a programme which saw a reduction in deaths in police custody and other very serious incidents.
+As Chief Executive of IPCC from 2006 to 2013, Jane transformed the way it responded as an emergency service across England and Wales, and led the development of a programme which saw a reduction in deaths in police custody and other very serious incidents.

-Jane is married and enjoys travelling the world, viewing art, listening to music and keeps fit by running.
+Jane is married and enjoys travelling, viewing art, listening to music and keeps fit by running, swimming and pilates.
 She was appointed CBE in the Queen’s Birthday Honours List 2012.